 Add them into basket with a tissue to give a restaurant like feel.
 This will be a particularly impressive display for a family gathering or a friend’s birthday.
 The recipe itself is a near perfect copycat, and you can expect your friends to be thrilled with the visuals as well.
 Set the basket out for consumption as soon as the wedges are done so that they can be eaten while still piping hot.

 Adding complimentary sides to your potatoes is one way to put together a wonderful meal.
-If you really want to replicate one of KFC’s delicious meals, you can also fry up some chick fil a chicken nuggets and perhaps make some delectable kfc coleslaw and macaroni and cheese.
+If you really want to replicate one of KFC’s delicious meals, you can also fry up some chick fil a chicken nuggets, combine it with the kfc twister, perhaps make some delectable kfc coleslaw and macaroni and cheese.
 All of these foods mesh well together and will remind people of picnics and barbecues when they were younger.
 Dishes like coleslaw can be made ahead of time and then refrigerated for a few days.
 Having a cold side dish and a warm one is usually a nice way to create a beautiful lunch or dinner for loved ones.

 You can make small changes to the recipe if you have certain flavors you want to be more prominent.
 Adding or subtracting the amount of garlic powder used, for example, can offer a slightly different palate.
 The recipe as it stands can be easily doubled or even tripled if you are trying to make a side dish for a very large gathering.